Othernet-Project/pybtl/docs/source/introduction.rst

 When we are dealing with networks with low availability and high bandwidth cost, transmitting small amounts of data quickly can mean the difference between successful and unsuccessful transmission.
+Smaller payload size means quicker transmission and more efficient use of the available bandwidth, and this is what bitloads do well.

 On the other hands, there are things bitloads are not very good at.
 In order to tightly pack the data, the length of each field in the bitload must be known in